MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### Exception handlers
 Handlers of reference to array or function type are never a match for any exception object.
-The compiler now correctly honors this rule.
-It also no longer matches a handler of 'char*' or 'wchar_t*' to a string literal when **/Zc:strictStrings** is used.
+The compiler now correctly honors this rule and raises a level 4 warning.
+It also no longer matches a handler of `char*` or `wchar_t*` to a string literal when **/Zc:strictStrings** is used.

 ```cpp
 int main()